-- ➤ Expand Education Materials: The City of Renton's Surface Water Utility will expand education materials available through existing programs and streamline stormwater outreach messaging and public handouts.
+- Expand Education Materials: The City of Renton's Surface Water Utility will expand education materials available through existing programs and streamline stormwater outreach messaging and public handouts.
 Stormwater education and outreach should be integrated into existing Public Works programs.
 Consistent stormwater outreach messaging should be developed between various city departments.
-Handouts should be combined based on target audiences and redundant information on handouts should be eliminated. - > Car Wash Outreach: The Surface Water Utility will provide alternative options to groups holding charity car wash events. - King Conservation District Classroom Programs: The Surface Water Utility will partner with KCD to provide stormwater classes in elementary schools. - Aquifer Protection Program: The Water Utility will provide education on water quality and conservation at public events and on proper chemical storage to businesses in aquifer protection zones. - Natural Yard Care Program: The Surface Water Utility will provide classes teaching yard care methods to eliminate use of pesticides, herbicides, and chemical fertilizers. - Promote Community Stewardship: The Surface Water Utility will encourage community involvement with rain gardens, stream teams, volunteer monitoring, riparian planting, or education activities. - ➤ New Public Education Materials: The City's Surface Water Utility will develop an illicit discharge handout, and mailing handouts to single-family residences, and circulate these handouts.
+Handouts should be combined based on target audiences and redundant information on handouts should be eliminated. - Car Wash Outreach: The Surface Water Utility will provide alternative options to groups holding charity car wash events. - Aquifer Protection Program: The Water Utility will provide education on water quality and conservation at public events and on proper chemical storage to businesses in aquifer protection zones. - Natural Yard Care Program: The Surface Water Utility will provide classes teaching yard care methods to eliminate use of pesticides, herbicides, and chemical fertilizers. - Promote Community Stewardship: The Surface Water Utility will encourage community involvement with rain gardens, stream teams, volunteer monitoring, riparian planting, or education activities. - New Public Education Materials: The City's Surface Water Utility will develop an illicit discharge handout, and mailing handouts to single-family residences, and circulate these handouts.
 Relevant handouts will be distributed at pre-application meetings.
-This activity also can be used to meet S5.C.5.b informing public employees, businesses, and the general public of hazards associated with illicit discharges and improper disposal of waste. - > Street Tree Replacement: Parks Planning & Natural Resources will work to fill planting spots and replace trees and distribute tree care information. - ➤ Illicit Discharge Education and Outreach: An interdepartmental team will work to develop a handout for companies that respond to spills associated with automobile accidents.
+This activity also can be used to meet S5.C.5.b - informing public employees, businesses, and the general public of hazards associated with illicit discharges and improper disposal of waste. - Street Tree Replacement: Parks Planning & Natural Resources will work to fill planting spots and replace trees and distribute tree care information. - Illicit Discharge Education and Outreach: An interdepartmental team will work to develop a handout for companies that respond to spills associated with automobile accidents.